rundeck/docs/docs/manual/workflow-steps/aws-rds.md

 Amazon Relational Database Service (RDS) is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.

-The following RDS plugins are available for PagerDuty Runbook Automation and Process Automation (formerly Rundeck Enterprise):
+The following RDS plugins are available for PagerDuty Runbook Automation and Process Automation:

 * [RDS Instance Status](#rds-instance-status)